-The intensity of the generalised Hawkes (g-Hawkes) process is defined recursively in terms of the levels of the non-deterministic components of the intensity at the end of the (d-1)th
+The intensity of the generalised Hawkes (g-Hawkes) process is defined recursively in terms of the levels of the non-deterministic components of the intensity at the end of the (d-1)th trading day and the contributions of the events occurring on day d.
+In accordance with the data transformation that we employ, we partition the real half-line into intervals of length l that correspond to the different trading days.
+This partition is written as

-$^{^{26}}$ Note that the units of measurement for 'wall-clock' time, t, are hours in the empirical sections of this paper.
-27 We have not developed such an approach here in any detail.
+27Note that the units of measurement for 'wall-clock' time, t, are hours in the empirical sections of this paper.

+28We have not developed such an approach here in any detail.
 A preliminary analysis for NASDAQ biotechnology stocks of quoting activity in the preopening period (including the occurrence of 'crossed and locked' quotes) failed to reveal a significant effect on the intensity of quote changes during normal trading hours.